etn-electrical/zephyr-icd-mmplus/samples/subsys/mgmt/hawkbit/README.rst

    openssl req -new -key server.key -out server.csr

-Once you run the command, it will prompt you to enter your Country, State, City, Company name and enter the Command Name field with ``<your-ip-address>``.
+Once you run the command, it will prompt you to enter your Country, State, City, Company name and enter the Comman Name field with ``<your-ip-address>``.

 * Generate the self-signed x509 certificate suitable to use on web server.